felipe-allmeida/felipe-allmeida.github.io/tests.md

     }
 }
 ```
+In this exampkle

-Now that we have our test environment, let's perform a integration test:
+Now that we have our test environment, let's create a integration test:
 ```C#
 [Fact]
 public void Post_CreateProduct_ShouldCreateProduct()